solana-foundation/developer-content/content/guides/games/nfts-in-games.md

 ## How to create an NFT collection

 NFTs on Solana mostly follow the Metaplex standard.
-Metaplex is a company which takes care of the NFT most used standard on Solana.
-The most common way to create an NFT collection is to create a metaplex candy machine which lets the user mint predefined pairs of metadata and images.
+Metaplex is a company that takes care of the most-used NFT standard on Solana.
+The most common way to create an NFT collection is to create a Metaplex candy machine which lets the user mint predefined pairs of metadata and images.

 The most used NFT standard on Solana is